perrin-isir/yomix/README.md

 where `yourfile.h5ad` is an anndata object saved in h5ad format (see [anndata - Annotated data](https://anndata.readthedocs.io/en/latest/index.html#)), with at least one `.obsm` field of dimension 2 or more.

+When there are many samples in the dataset, the --subsampling option can be passed to improve reactiveness:

+    yomix --subsampling N yourfile.h5ad

+It randomly subsamples the dataset to a maximum number of N samples.
+For example:

+    yomix --subsampling 5000 yourfile.h5ad

 <details><summary> <b>Other option: INSTALL FROM SOURCE</b> </summary><p>